pmem/pmdk/doc/libpmemobj.3.md

 Setting the environment variable **PMEMOBJ_LOG_LEVEL** has no effect on the non-debug version of **libpmemobj**.
 See also **libpmem**(3) to get information about other environment variables affecting **libpmemobj** behavior.

+**libpmemobj** by default uses up to 1024 lanes (isolated paths of execution) which consume system resources.
+It is possible to limit this value by writing a desired number of lanes to the **PMEMOBJ_NLANES** environment variable.

 # CONTROL AND STATISTICS #

 The library provides a uniform interface that allows to impact its behavior as